yahaiz/expense-logger/README.md

 A beautiful, modern, and fully functional **expense tracking desktop application** built with PHP, Electron, SQLite, TailwindCSS, and DaisyUI.
 Features user authentication, advanced analytics, offline functionality, and a polished desktop experience.

+## 🤖 Development Approach

+**This project was completely developed using AI technology, guided by Yahya Izadi.**

+The entire codebase, documentation, and project structure were created through AI-assisted development, demonstrating the capabilities of modern AI tools in producing professional-grade software applications.

 ## ✨ Features

 ### 🔐 Security & Authentication